 How can I get a question answered if I’m not at the library?
 Do you answer reference questions via e-mail or telephone? – You can contact a reference librarian by phone: 262-335-5152; or by email: email@example.com.

 Do you have a special department for genealogy? – We have a number of print resources specifically for genealogy.
 Your library card allows you access to several genealogy databases such as Ancestry.com and HeritageQuest.
 These resources are available at our Online Resources page.
 The library also has a designated genealogy computer available on the second floor.
 Ancestry is only accessible from within the library, while HeritageQuest can be accessed outside the library from your house.

-Do you have tax forms? – Yes, most forms are available to photocopy and the most popular forms are available to take.
+Do you have tax forms? – Yes, most forms are available to photocopy for 25 cents/page, and the most popular forms are available to take.
 Forms for the current year usually arrive in mid- to late-January and are available until April 15.
 Reproducible forms from previous years are available at the reference desk for 25 cents/page.
 To see what forms we have and when they are available, click here.

 What equipment do you have for people to use? – The West Bend Library owns 2 microfilm readers with printers, 2 photocopiers with scanning capability, and a fax machine on site.
 We also have electrical watt meters, which may be checked out for home use.

 Do you have computers that I can use at the library? – Yes.
 We have 12 computers for internet access, 2 computers specifically for job searching, 1 designated for word processing, 1 for genealogy research, and 1 Express Computer (you do not need your library card for the express computer).

 How do I access the internet? – The West Bend Library requests that you have your library card with you.
 You are guaranteed one hour of Internet access per day.
 If no one is waiting for access, your time may be extended.
 We also have an express computer available for 15 minute sessions.